Jøssund Municipality

 Jøssund is a former municipality in the old Sør-Trøndelag county, Norway.
 The municipality existed from 1896 until its dissolution in 1964.
-The 79 km2 municipality encompassed northern coastal area of the present-day municipality of Ørland in Trøndelag county.
+The 79 km2 municipality encompassed northern coastal area of the present-day Ørland Municipality in Trøndelag county.
 The main church for Jøssund was Jøssund Church in the village of Jøssund which was the administrative centre of the municipality.
 Other villages in Jøssund included Lysøysundet and Vallersund.

-History
+Prior to its dissolution in 1964, the 79 km2 municipality was the 547th largest by area out of the 689 municipalities in Norway.
+Jøssund Municipality was the 455th most populous municipality in Norway with a population of about 1,915.
+The municipality's population density was 24.1 PD/km2 and its population had decreased by 0.5% over the previous 10-year period.

+General information

-The municipality of Jøssund was established on 1 January 1896 when it was split off from the large municipality of Aafjord.
-Initially, Jøssund had a population of 1,529.
+The municipality of Jøssund was established on 1 January 1896 when it was split off from the large Aafjord Municipality.
+Initially, Jøssund Municipality had a population of 1,529.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Jøssund (population: 1,917) was merged with the neighboring municipalities of Bjugn (population: 1,240), Nes (population: 1,107), and the northern part of Stjørna (population: 676) to form a new, larger municipality of Bjugn.
+On 1 January 1964, Jøssund Municipality (population: 1,917) was merged with the neighboring Bjugn Municipality (population: 1,240), Nes Municipality (population: 1,107), and the northern part of Stjørna Municipality (population: 676) to form a new, larger Bjugn Municipality.

 Name

 The municipality (originally the parish) is named after the old Jøssund farm (Mjórsund).
 The first element comes from the word mjór which means "narrow" or "thin".
 The old name did originally start with an "m", but over time the initial letter disappeared from the spelling and pronunciation (sometime before the early 16th century).
 The last element is sund which means "sound" or "strait".
 Historically, the name's spelling has varied.
-In the 1500s and 1600s it was spelled Jußund using the letter ß, and by the 1700s, the was written in its current form.
+In the 1500s and 1600s it was spelled Jußund using the letter ß, and by the 1700s, it was written in its current form.

+Churches

+The Church of Norway had one parish (sokn) within Jøssund Municipality.
+At the time of the municipal dissolution, it was part of the Åfjord prestegjeld and the Fosen prosti (deanery) in the Diocese of Nidaros.

+Geography

+Jøssund Municipality was a coastal municipality on the Fosen peninsula including an area on the mainland plus many offshore islands. Åfjord Municipality was located to the northeast, Stjørna Municipality was to the southeast, Bjugn Municipality was located to the south, and Nes Municipality was located to the southwest.
+The highest point in the municipality was the 492.5 m tall mountain Seksortklumpen.

 Government

-While it existed, this municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment, social services, zoning, economic development, and municipal roads.
-During its existence, this municipality was governed by a municipal council of elected representatives, which in turn elected a mayor.
+While it existed, Jøssund Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Frostating Court of Appeal.